Star Airways: History

-On June 7, 2010, Star Airways commenced operations using two McDonnell Douglas MD-82 jetliners provided by ItAli Airlines as it had not received approval to operate with its own aircraft.
-With scheduled flights from Tirana to several Italian cities, there were plans to expand routes to other cities such as Istanbul, Antalya, Thessaloniki and Düsseldorf.
+On 7 June 2010, Star Airways commenced operations with two McDonnell Douglas MD-82 jetliners supplied by ItAli Airlines as the Albanian air carrier had not received approval to operate with its own aircraft.
+Starting with scheduled flights from Tirana to several Italian cities, there were plans to expand routes to other cities such as Istanbul, Antalya, Thessaloniki and Düsseldorf.

-However, in the summer of 2010, the Albanian aviation authority withdrew its operating license and all flight operations were stopped completely in September of that year.
+However, in the summer of 2010, the Albanian aviation authority withdrew the operating license and all flight operations were stopped completely in the following month of September.